 - Climate Learning and Adaptation for Northern Development (C-LAND) is a five-year (2018-23) project with Ryan Bullock and Melanie Zurba (Dalhousie University).
 Supported by a SSHRC Insight Grant, this research is examining how to improve adaptive capacity in Canada's renewable resource sectors and regions.

 - The Langside Learning Garden is a five-year (2018-23) community-based project undertaken in partnership with the Spence Neighbourhood Association.
-The project team includes Lee Anne Block and Judith Harris, and Natalie James and Jamil Mahmood from SNA.
+The project team includes Lee Anne Block, Judith Harris and Raf Otfinowski from UWinnipeg, and Olivia Michalczuk and Jamil Mahmood from SNA.
 The goals of the project are to develop sustainable urban gardening practices and model meaningful relationships between the University and the Spence neighbourhood.

-- DRIED FISH MATTERS: Mapping the Social Economy of Dried Fish in South and Southeast Asia for Enhanced Wellbeing and Nutrition (2018-25) (Derek Johnson, PI)
+- DRIED FISH MATTERS: Mapping the Social Economy of Dried Fish in South and Southeast Asia for Enhanced Wellbeing and Nutrition (2018-25) (SSHRC Partnership Grant), (Derek Johnson, University of Manitoba, PI)

-- A Sustainable Spatial Planning Framework for Engaging Diverse Actors and Citizens in Revitalising In-Between Spaces for Social Inclusion, Biodiversity, and Well-Being (VIVA-PLAN) (2018-21) (Christopher Raymond, PI)
+- A Sustainable Spatial Planning Framework for Engaging Diverse Actors and Citizens in Revitalising In-Between Spaces for Social Inclusion, Biodiversity, and Well-Being (VIVA-PLAN) (2018-21) (Swedish Research Council FORMAS) (Christopher Raymond, Swedish University of Agricultural Sciences, PI)